New Albums added to this Site

 Some changes have been made.
 There is now a section called Parks and Gardens consisting of Albums on material from five of the country's National Botanical Gardens.
 New and existing material has been moved here.
 Hopefully other admired and noteworthy parks and gardens can be added in future.
 Many photos taken in such institutions have not been moved, in order to keep core coverage on plant species and genera together, as far as possible.
 The Kruger National Park Album is the first of its kind to be included in this section.

 In order to ensure that all items on a plant of interest are accessed, the Search Box should be used to bring together all the pictures of the plant under investigation.
 Some may be posted under Genera, Habitat, Regions, Parks and Gardens and of course, the conglomerate categories under Types.

-The latest genus Albums added to the Operation Wildflower Site are the ones on Orthochilus, Gardenia and Ipomoea.
-This means that existing photos and stories about plants belonging to these genera already on the Site have been moved from the more general Albums called Orchids, Trees, Herbs and Bulbs into their own new Albums under Genera.
-The orchid (and other) photos have generously been made available for use on this Site by Judd Kirkel who has been photographing flowers over many years.
+The latest genus Albums added to the Operation Wildflower Site are the ones on Gibbaeum, Drosanthemum and Schizochilus.
+This means that existing photos and stories about plants belonging to these genera already on the Site have been moved from the more general Albums called Mesembs and Orchids into their own new Albums under Genera.
+The orchid (and many other) photos have generously been made available for use on this Site by Judd Kirkel who has been photographing flowers for many years.

 Note that the Acacia Album that appeared under Genera on these southern African trees has been removed, its contents transferred to the newly introduced genera Albums for Senegalia and Vachellia respectively.
 This is in accordance with official plant name changes accepted at an International Botanical Congress.